Get customized results?

 Paula R. Glover

-Paula R. Glover is the president of the Alliance to Save Energy, a bipartisan nonprofit that advocates for improved federal energy policies.
-Under her leadership, the alliance advanced impactful policies such as the Inflation Reduction Act and the Infrastructure and Investments Act.
-Before this role, she was the president of the American Association of Blacks in Energy, an organization focused on creating leadership opportunities for Black and minority community members in energy policy development.
-In addition to these accomplishments, she has a background in natural gas and electric distribution, where she worked with state legislators to ensure consumer needs were met.
+Paula R. Glover is the president of the Alliance to Save Energy, a bipartisan nonprofit that advocates for federal policies to improve energy efficiency.
+Under her leadership, the alliance advanced impactful policies such as the Inflation Reduction Act and the Infrastructure Investment and Jobs Act.
+Prior to serving in this role, she was the CEO of the American Association of Blacks in Energy, an organization focused on creating leadership opportunities for Black and minority community members in energy policy development.
+In addition to these accomplishments, she has a background in natural gas and electric distribution, where she worked with state legislators to ensure consumer and community needs were met.

 Ralph Cleveland

-Ralph Cleveland is currently the president and CEO of the American Association of Blacks in Energy (AABE), a position he gained in March 2022.
-AABE is an association dedicated to ensuring that Black and other minority communities’ voices and contributions are incorporated into energy policies and environmental issues.
+Ralph Cleveland is another key voice among today’s Black energy industry leaders.
+From 2022–2025, he was the president and CEO of the American Association of Blacks in Energy (AABE), an association dedicated to ensuring that Black and other minority communities’ voices and contributions are incorporated into energy policies and environmental issues.
 Cleveland has over 35 years of experience in the energy industry, with a background in oil and gas research.
-He is also a board member of the Alliance to Save Energy, a nonprofit striving to advance energy-efficient policy.
+He is also a board member of the National Energy Foundation and the National Petroleum Council.
+Savoy Magazine recognized him as one of the Top 100 Most Influential Blacks in Corporate America.